-However, before making a complaint to us, there are steps that individuals and employers can take in order to manage fitness to practise at a local level in the workplace.
+However, before informing us, there are steps that health professionals and employers can take in order to manage fitness to practise at a local level in the workplace.

 You do not have to take these steps; you can come straight to us at any stage if you would prefer.
 But you may find that managing fitness to practise locally, with your colleagues, your manager, your employer, or by yourself, can be an effective and simple way of making sure that you meet our standards, that the public is protected, and that we do not need to get involved.